 Tell us how you ended up building a bike?

 As I said earlier, I always wanted to buy a custom bike.
-My time at Baja got me thinking that if it is possible for college students to build an offroad atv (All Terrain Vehicle), building a bike might just also be possible.
-I used to frequently discuss with a childhood friend of mine (he is a mechanical engineer too with SAE Supra and Efficycle experience) about maybe building a bike together.
-After we graduated, last year and both were engaged in our own jobs, we decided to do it as a part time project.
+My time at Baja got me thinking that if it is possible for college students to build an offroad ATV (All Terrain Vehicle), building a bike might just also be possible.
+I used to frequently discuss with a childhood friend of mine (he is a mechanical engineer too with SAE Supra and Efficycle experience) about building a bike together.
+After we graduated last year and both were engaged in our own jobs, we decided to do it as a part time project.
 We got my brother’s 2003 model Bajaj Pulsar 150 and took it completely apart.
-We have now converted it to a dirt tracker.
+We have now converted it into a dirt tracker.
 We kept the engine and the frame and tried to manufacture other required components like the rear suspension, fuel tank, seat, exhaust etc. We converted an originally dual spring bike to a monoshock setup.
-It took a lot of time, (as we were doing this activity after office hours and on the weekends, and also as we were only two people) and a lot of money too but in the end, we achieved what we set out to do- our own custom motorcycle.
-This particular project has taught us a lot.
-Mainly improvising and rising over our failures.
-We encountered too many failures on the way to the final result.
-Many parts we had to build over and over again to achieve the final desired results
+It took a lot of time, (as we were doing this activity after office hours and on the weekends, and we were only two people) and a lot of money too, but in the end, we achieved what we set out to do – build our own custom motorcycle.
+This particular project has taught us a lot, which is, mainly improvising and rising above our failures.
+We encountered many failures on the way to the final result.
+We had to build many parts over and over again to achieve the final desired results.